ii/coredns/plugin/forward/README.md

   system's configuration will be used.
 * `tls_servername` **NAME** allows you to set a server name in the TLS configuration; for instance 9.9.9.9 needs this to be set to `dns.quad9.net`.
+* `policy` specifies the policy to use for selecting upstream servers.
+The default is `random`.

 The upstream selection is done via random selection.
 If the socket for this client isn't known *forward* will randomly choose one.
 If this turns out to be unhealthy, the next one is tried.
+If *all* hosts are down, we assume healthchecking is broken and select (according to policy) an upstream to try.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.